 However, ramen and udon also use wheat flour, so what's the difference?
 First, ramen noodles are made from wheat flour, but the major difference is the addition of an alkaline salt solution called "lye water".
-The addition of it gives ramen noodles their unique firmness and frizziness.
+The addition of it gives ramen noodles their unique firm texture.
 Also, some ramen noodles are made with eggs as well.

-In this somen recipe with a twist, I use following ingredients:
+In this unique somen recipe, I use following ingredients: